vipickering/vincentp/_posts/2017-03-30-better-automated-testing.md

 I create two bash scripts.
 One that runs through the tests and one to create screenshots of the site at different sizes.

-Screenshots create a snapshot of a page in time.
-This is helpful to print all the iterations out on a wall and discuss with designers, developers and usability people.
-Screenshots are helpful for circulating to non-technical stakeholders in the business or product owners.
+Screenshots form a focal discussion point with designers, developers and usability people.

+Screenshots are helpful for circulating to non-technical stakeholders in the business.
 This allows stakeholders to see the outcome of new features and prompts them for feedback.

-Running the test script through Jenkins (or your preferred alternative), with linting and validation tests also hooked up to your task runner of choice via a watch task.
+Run the test script through Jenkins (or your preferred alternative).
+I also run linting and validation tests hooked up to a task runner, sharing the same configuration rules.
 This process ensures simple coding style check results get to the coder at the right time.
 In case a rebel developer doesn't play by the rules, Jenkins would catch them later.

 In environments where companies don't use a build server.
 Add the script to a git hook.